yongyeyi/inft1016_itf_2023_practicals_yongbiao_chen/Assignment_1016_WebPage/README.md

 Description

-My content is about the introduction of birds and the sharing of some bird pictures I want more people to learn about birds
+My content is about the introduction of birds and the sharing of some bird pictures I want more people to learn about birds.
 I think a white background will make people read more easily, and adding many kinds of colors will make people tired of reading the content.

 Methods